10 Amazing Disney Parks Announcements

 Oh, Disney, why oh why must you tease us this way.
 During the EPIC D23 Expo — the biennial convention for Disney devotees — Disney Parks and Resorts held a jam-packed session for 7,000 of their most loyal fans.
 The head honchos of the happiest places on Earth dropped so many developments, grand plans, and jaw-dropping announcements that attendees left in a daze with dreams of what is to come.
 The plans range from a Mickey Mouse ride to a Star Wars hotel (srsly something for everyone).
 Here are some of the biggest, best, and most anticipated developments coming to Disneyland and Disney World.

-1. Star Wars Land gets a name.
-We now have a name for what we’ve all been calling Star Wars land — Star Wars: Galaxy’s Edge.
+<em>Star Wars</em>We now have a name for what we’ve all been calling Star Wars land — Star Wars: Galaxy’s Edge.
 The highly anticipated new section of the park — 14 acres behind Frontierland and Critter Country — debuted in model form during D23, providing us with the first tangible look at the land.
 Star Wars: Galaxy’s Edge will include a battle between the First Order and the Resistance on a Star Destroyer, a chance to fly the Millennium Falcon, and a totally immersive experience that sucks guests right into the story.
 Guests will have the chance to interact with beloved characters like BB-8, Chewbacca, Kylo Ren, and Rex (who happens to be the DJ at the local cantina).
 They also announced that the Star Wars land in Anaheim will open before the one in Orlando; sorry Florida, you’re going to have to wait.
 (Photo via Sunny Chanel)

-4. Ratatouille is coming to America.
-The Ratatouille ride in Paris is one of the most popular attractions in the European park and a reason why many Disney fans take a side trip from the City of Lights to experience it.
+<em>Ratatouille</em>The Ratatouille ride in Paris is one of the most popular attractions in the European park and a reason why many Disney fans take a side trip from the City of Lights to experience it.
 But soon(ish), a passport won’t be required to hang out with Remy and the gang.
 The Ratatouille ride, where you are shrunk down to the size of a rodent, will be built in an expansion of the French pavilion in the World Showcase at Epcot.
 (Photo via Walt Disney Parks)

 <em>Tron</em>Another attraction that will be imported from overseas is the highly successful Tron Lightcycle Power Run ride.
 The sci-fi thrill ride debuted at the opening of Shanghai Disney to rave reviews from both seasoned theme park enthusiasts to those new to the genre of amusement parks (which is a new thing in China).
 It was so successful that Disney figured they should probably bring it to the states so that we all don’t have to trek over to Asia to experience it.
 The ride will open in Tomorrowland at the Magic Kingdom in Walt Disney World.
 (Photo via Walt Disney Parks)

-6. There’s going to be another Guardians of the Galaxy Ride.
-In preparation for Walt Disney World’s 50th Anniversary, there will be several enhancements and additions to Epcot, including an e-ticket (which translates to “be ready to stand in line”) Guardians of the Galaxy ride.
+<em>Guardians of the Galaxy</em>In preparation for Walt Disney World’s 50th Anniversary, there will be several enhancements and additions to Epcot, including an e-ticket (which translates to “be ready to stand in line”) Guardians of the Galaxy ride.
 As for why the Guardians are at Epcot, it’s because Peter Quill AKA Starlord visited the park when he was still living on Earth (and they have the photos to prove it).
 (Photo via Walt Disney Parks)